1937 24 Hours of Le Mans: 1.1- to 2-litre entries

-up to 1.1-litre entries
+Up to 1.1-litre entries

 Singer returned to defend their class-victory from 1935.
 In the interim, the works team had been closed down but the team manager, Stan Barnes, set up his own team with his brother Donald.
 Team Autosports brought three cars to the race, with works backing.
 Stan Barnes and Roy Eccles had entries in the Biannual Cup after driving for Aston Martin in the 1935 race.
 Donald would drive one car, joined by Norman Black (a former Singer works driver), while Eccles had his wife Marjorie as co-driver.
 A fourth car was put in by French privateer, Jacques Savoye, who put his own bodyshell on the chassis.

 Earlier in the decade, MG cars had fared very well at Le Mans.
 This year, there was only a single entry.
 At the last race, in 1935, speed-record champion George Eyston had three all-female crews to run the Midget PA.
 This year he provided support to Dorothy Stanley-Turner, the 20-year-old owner of a Midget PB.
 The newer model was now 937cc and developed 43 bhp.
 She had been mentored by Joan Chetwynd and started racing at Easter.
 Her co-driver, Enid Riddell, was an unusual choice – she would be imprisoned in London during the war as a Nazi sympathiser.

 With ample technical support from Fiat, the new SIMCA daughter-company had achieved rapid success on the circuits in 1936, with Amédée Gordini running, effectively, a works team.
 Gordini convinced Henri Pigozzi, SIMCA general manager, to support the design of a special racing version of the Simca-Fiat 6CV.
 It was built with a one-piece aluminium body on a wooden frame, with improved suspension and gearbox, and hydraulic brakes.
-The 996cc engine was tuned and modified to now generate 55 bhp.
+The 996 cc engine was tuned and modified to now generate 55 bhp.
 Alongside this project, SIMCA had started licence-production of the Fiat 500 "Topolino", known as the Simca Cinq or 5CV.
-Gordini also prepared racing versions of that model, with another specially-fashioned bodyshell.
+Gordini also prepared racing versions of that model, with another specially fashioned bodyshell.
 Its little high-compression 569cc side-valve engine put out just 20 bhp.
 Gordini brought five cars to Le Mans, with three Sixes and a pair of Cinqs.
 He drove a Six himself, with team regular Philippe Maillard-Brune, while his other driver, Jean Viale, ran a Cinq.
 The Alin brothers, who had driven a BNC twice before, were brought in as co-pilots.
 Just-Émile Vernet entered his privateer SIMCA Six, with Suzanne Largeot as his co-driver.